kendall-s/HyPro2_py/README.md

 Setup a Python environment using the included requirements.txt, there is not anything complex in the environment so it should not have any issues being created.
 If there is issue try running conda and using the environment.yml file instead.

 Run the MainMenu.py file from the project root to open HyPro.

+### Building an .exe

+Pyinstaller is included in the environment and is used to generate a .exe for HyPro.
+Included in the root of the project is a .spec file.
+Pyinstaller uses the .spec file as configuration for the .exe build.

+In a terminal at the root of the project run:
+`
+pyinstaller ./HyPro_py.spec
+`

+A dist folder will be created and contain the built .exe

 ### Processing